Ultrasound buying tips

 The third kind of transducer is the Phased array probe.
 This probe, thanks to its small footprint, enables the imaging of organs behind structures that are not ultrasound friendly.
 This is the reason why doctors choose this probe to view organs in the chest like the heart because its ultrasound waves are able to sneak through the ribs.
 This transducer is commonly used for heart examinations like 2D Echocardiography.
 The probe frequency varies in the range of 2 to 6 MHz.

-The next kind of probe is mostly used to perform internal examination of the patient like transvaginal and transrectal scans.
+The next kind of probe is mostly used to perform an internal examination of the patient like transvaginal and transrectal scans.
 This type of probe is called the Endocavity probe.
 This transducer has a much longer probe handle and has a “U” shaped lens and array.
 Its small footprint allows this transducer to be used for scanning the inside of the body.
 Because of its shape and appearance, endocavity probes do not have a great range of depth, but they give out a much wider field of view than of a convex probe.
 Your doctor might order this kind of ultrasound to diagnose a certain condition or to check out your baby while still in the womb.
 This is used in females to check the, cervix, uterus, fallopian tubes and the bladder.
 In male patients, it is used to check the bladder, prostate and seminal vesicles.
 The probe frequency varies in the range of 5 to 11 MHz.

 3D ultrasound refers to the volume representation of ultrasound information and is also referred to as 4D when it includes a sequence of 3D volumes gathered over time.
 This probe is usually utilized in fetal, cardiac and vascular applications.
 3D Ultrasound can be used when doctors want to have a complete understanding of the three-dimensional anatomic relationship which could not be done when using 2D probes.